alerzaca/Personal-repository/README.md

-:book: Student at: AGH University of Science and Technology
+Student at AGH University of Science and Technology